Area view of Atlanta

 • Notifying residents via text message or Twitter about dangerous situations

-Additionally, if you ever needed medical assistance, there are more than a few Piedmont healthcare facilities in the vicinity of VaHi.
+Additionally, if you ever need medical assistance, there are more than a few Piedmont healthcare facilities in the vicinity of VaHi.

 Know the Spots Where Locals Kick Back and Relax